 All this makes good sense to me, Isabeau (and everyone else).
 Although on the question of how widespread literacy might have been I do have one further thought: since Amrothos hasn't yet invented the printing press, books would have been very expensive, hand-copied treasures.
 (All of a sudden one of the vignettes from Soledad's Yule series popped into my head!)
 Anyway, point being that learning to read fluently requires repeated exposure to a variety of written materials.
 One very dense and wide-ranging book like the Bible might often suffice for most people, so that a not-so-well-off family could manage to get the children taught with only one book in the house.
 But a) that wouldnt' work for everyone, and b) even one such book would be terribly expensive.

 If I seem kind of hung-up on this idea I apologize, I'm a doctoral student in developmental psychology and one particular area of interest are the ways that education affects the way people think.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter five eight seven six as a four place number.
+In the field marked validation number, enter two one three four as a four place number.